 Eye drops are used to dilate (widen) your pupils when you go for retinopathy screening under the National Diabetes Screening Programme.
 They may also be used by your ophthalmologist or optometrist during an assessment.
 These eye drops can change your vision for a while.
 You should not drive for at least four hours after receiving them or until you feel safe enough to drive again.
-You should as moence else to drive your car, arrange a lift, use public transport or, at the very least, leave your car parked until after the four hours and you feel safe to drive.
+You should ask someone else to drive your car, arrange a lift, use public transport or, at the very least, leave your car parked until after the four hours and you feel safe to drive.

 Does colour vision affect fitness to drive?

 Colour blindness does not affect fitness to drive.

-If I get corrective surgery for my vision, do I need to tell the NDLS?
+If I have corrective surgery for my vision, do I need to tell the NDLS?

-If you used to wear glasses or contact lenses for driving but you no longer need them, you must send us an eyesight report form (D502) signed by a doctor or optometrist.
+If you used to wear glasses or contact lenses for driving but you no longer need them, you should have an up to date eyesight report form (D502) completed by your doctor or optometrist and make an application to the NDLS to update your personal (medical) details.